 There are several causes of peeling skin on the feet, including dry skin, dead skin buildup, sunburn, fungal infection or other skin conditions.
 Peeling this skin off manually may risk bleeding and infection, so if you are bothered by peeling skin, it’s best to have an effective and safe management strategy.
 Most of the time, home management helps, but if you have a skin condition or signs of athlete’s foot, seek a doctor’s advice on treatment.

-Use an oil-based moisturizer on your feet twice a day.
-Use the product after showering while the skin is still wet, to better lock in moisture.
+If your feet are peeling because the skin is very dry, use a moisturizer on your feet twice a day.
+Ointments and creams tend to be more effective compared to lotions.
+Apply the product after showering while the skin is still wet, to better lock in moisture.

 Apply aloe vera lotion to your feet if the peeling is caused by sunburn.
 Aloe vera lotion is sold over the counter and can help soothe the area while also keeping it well moisturized.
 Avoid exposing your feet to the sun while they are healing.